 Introduction

-This IECEx Operational Document provides guidance to IECEx ExTLs on satisfying the requirements of ISO/IEC 17025 with respect to participation in proficiency testing programs as conducted for inter-laboratory comparisons.

-The principles and requirements of ISO/IEC 17043 have been incorporated in or referenced from this Operational Document.

-Background

-Following the successful application of the first global Ex proficiency testing scheme “PTB Ex PTS”, IECEx ExTAG and the IECEx Secretariat prepared this IECEx Operational Document as guidance to IECEx ExTLs on satisfying the requirements of ISO/IEC 17025 with respect to participation in proficiency testing programs as conducted for inter-laboratory comparisons.
+Following the successful application of the first global Ex proficiency testing scheme, the “IECEx PTS”, IECEx ExTAG and the IECEx Secretariat prepared this IECEx Operational Document as guidance to IECEx test laboratories on satisfying the requirements of ISO/IEC 17025 with respect to participation in proficiency testing programs as conducted for inter-laboratory comparisons.
 The principles and requirements of ISO / IEC 17043 have been incorporated in or referenced from this Operational Document.

-Decision 2014/53 taken at the 2014 IECEx Management Committee (ExMC) Meeting in The Hague is the basis for the original preparation of this IECEx Operational Document.
+Decision 2014/53 taken at the 2014 IECEx Management Committee (ExMC) Meeting in The Hague and then adopted in the IECEx 02 Rules Edition 6.1 October, 2017 as a mandatory requirement.

 Document History